tetratelabs/wazero/RATIONALE.md

 ### Avoiding security bugs

 In order to avoid security flaws such as code insertion, nothing in the public API is permitted to write directly to any mutable symbol in the internal package.
-For example, the packages `wasi` and `wasm` are shared internally.
-To ensure immutability, these are not allowed to contain any mutable public symbol, such as a slice or a struct with an exported field.
+For example, the package `api` is shared with internal code.
+To ensure immutability, the `api` package cannot contain any mutable public symbol, such as a slice or a struct with an exported field.

 In practice, this means shared functionality like memory mutation need to be implemented by interfaces.

-Ex. `wasm.Memory` protects access by exposing functions like `WriteFloat64Le` instead of exporting a buffer (`[]byte`).
+Ex. `api.Memory` protects access by exposing functions like `WriteFloat64Le` instead of exporting a buffer (`[]byte`).
 Ex.
 There is no exported symbol for the `[]byte` representing the `CodeSection`

 Besides security, this practice prevents other bugs and allows centralization of validation logic such as decoding Wasm.

+## Why does InstantiateModule call "_start" by default?
+We formerly had functions like `StartWASICommand` that would verify preconditions and start WASI's "_start" command.
+However, this caused confusion because both many languages compiled a WASI dependency, and many did so inconsistently.

+That said, if "_start" isn't called, it causes issues in TinyGo, as it needs this in order to implement panic.
+To deal with this a different way, we have a configuration to call any start functions that exist, which defaults to "_start".

 ## Runtime == Engine+Store
 wazero defines a single user-type which combines the specification concept of `Store` with the unspecified `Engine`